-Cook County's ARI program is based on Hawaii's highly successful HOPE program, incorporating swift, consistent, and predictable graduated sanctions for every detectable probation violation.
-Upon screening for assignment to the program after a probation infraction, supervision is transferred to the ARI judge and a brief warning hearing occurs to educate the probationer on program requirements which include making all court and probation appointments, taking and passing all required drug tests and complying with treatment requirements.
-Three ARI probation officers carry caseloads smaller than standard probation, allowing for more frequent contact and facilitation of weekly evidenced-based cognitive behavioral groups, Thinking for a Change for men and Moving On for women.
-Funding is available to provide participants substance abuse treatment, and the program frequently uses other community-based services such as education and GED programming.
+Cook County's ARI program is modified from Hawaii's highly successful HOPE program, incorporating swift, consistent, and predictable graduated sanctions for every detectable probation violation.
+Upon screening for assignment to the program, supervision is transferred to the ARI judge and a brief warning hearing occurs to educate the probationer on program requirements which include making all court and probation appointments, taking and passing all required drug tests and complying with treatment requirements.
+Four ARI probation officers carry caseloads smaller than standard probation allowing for more frequent contact.
+Evidence-based cognitive behavioral groups are offered through a local provider.

+Cognitive-behavioral and trauma group treatment is provided for both men and women at a local service provider.
+Funding is also available to provide participants substance abuse treatment, and the program frequently uses other community-based services such as education and GED programming.
 Random drug testing is administered to participants who are charged with drug-related crimes or who have substance abuse issues, gradually reducing frequency with clean tests.
 Positive drug tests or admissions to substance use result in immediate detention and a same-day court appearance.
 A non-appearance for court or a drug test results in a probation violation request filing.
 The Cook County Sheriff's Department provides expedited warrant service for failures to appear in court.